Goodbye, Soap Scum! See How this Shower in Dallas TX Underwent an Astonishing Transformation Thanks to a Tile Cleaning Service

 company.
 Given her search criteria, it was not long before she found Sir Grout Dallas Fort Worth's website among her results.
 She was instantly drawn to the before-and-after stories, and noting the companies' experience, she decided to give us a call and set up an appointment for a free evaluation.

 A few days later, our crew of experts arrived at her residence to make the necessary assessments and offer the most efficient solution.
 The sight proved to be ghastly—the soap scum had become a thick white layer harboring mold, which could become a health risk for our client and her family.
-Our crew suggested one of Sir Grout Dallas Fort Worth specialties, a tile cleaning service, to remove the muck, sanitize the bathroom, and restore its former beauty.
+Our crew suggested one of Sir Grout Dallas Fort Worth specialties, a tile cleaning service, to remove the muck, cleanse the bathroom, and restore its former beauty.
 Our client, trusting our team's knowledge and expertise, agreed to the service.

 The truth about soap scum is that it is fairly common because of to two main culprits: hard water and soap.
 Hard water is the name for water with high mineral content; and when the fatty components in soap react with those minerals, soap scum forms.
 Soap scum per se is not toxic, but it can ruin the look of tiles, and after a while it can foster the growth of mold, which can become a health risk in the long run.